Physical Challenge: Bilateral Amputee

 Roderick had both legs amputated before his second birthday due to severe deformities that prevented him from walking.
 Roderick’s mother quit her job so that California Children’s services would pay for prosthetics since her modest income couldn’t provide enough to cover them.

 Roderick became homeless.
 It wasn’t until a representative from Challenged Athletes Foundation met Roderick that he even considered playing sports.
 Suddenly, Roderick realized he wasn’t alone.
+After discovering CAF at age 8, Sewell dove headfirst into a wide variety of athletic activities.

 “Sports changed my attitude about life,” explains Roderick.
 “As soon as I started doing sports, I became very competitive and saw everything as a challenge that I had to get through.
 I started seeing life the same way, as a challenge that I could get through.”